 Since maintenance of the forestry landbase is crucial, forest renewal treatments are the most important silviculture technique in the zone.
 Forest renewal silvicultural treatments are designed to ensure that a new forest is established after disturbance by harvesting, insect, wind or fire.
-In most regions of the Province these prescriptions normally involve some form of treatment to prepare the site to accept planted seedlings, however, in most parts of the zone planting is usually done without site preparation.
+In most regions of the Province these prescriptions normally involve some form of treatment to prepare the site to accept planted seedlings.
+Due to the increasing presence of Balsam Woolly Adelgid in the zone, a greater percentage of the harvested disturbed sites are being scheduled for prescribe burning prior to planting.
 Planting, whether full planting or gap planting is done to ensure stocking of desired species is at acceptable levels.

-As stated, little site preparation has been carried out in the zone.
-Treatment of sites that have been overgrown with hardwoods and other herbaceous species with herbicides has been done to reduce this competition and make the site more accessible and suitable for planting.
+Additionally treatment of sites with herbicides that have been overgrown with hardwoods and other herbaceous species has been done to reduce this competition and make the site more accessible and suitable for planting.
 Herbicide usually reduces the competition for a few years to allow planted seedlings to get established and "get the jump" on the non crop tree species that occupy the site.
 Herbicides, while used sparingly, are sometimes a necessary tool to help establishment of a new forest particularly on the better sites.

 Complete regeneration failure requiring full planting is rare in the zone because of the excellent regeneration capabilities of balsam fir.
 When it does happen however, the site is prepared, if necessary, and planted with mainly black or white spruce and to a lesser extent Norway spruce or white pine.
-The majority of the planting requirement in the zone is for gap planting.
+There is also some gap planting required in the zone.
 This treatment is designed to increase the stocking on sites that have not regenerated to sufficient levels.
 Gap planting is done with the same species as above, and, coupled with the natural regeneration already present on site result in a mixed softwood forest.

 Where possible, seedlings are grown with seed from local seed sources.
 A seed orchard has been established at Pynns Brook to produce seed from plus trees collected throughout the Province.
-Plus trees are normally selected because they have superior growth and physiological characteristics.
-It is hoped that once this orchard starts producing seed the majority of the planting stock will be grown from this source.
+Plus trees are trees that normally demonstrate superior growth and physiological characteristics.
+The majority of the planting stock is now from improved seed collected from provincial seed orchards.
 The ultimate goal is to establish plantations with seedlings that have superior growth characteristics and thus increase yield and maintain genetic diversity.